TriplyDB/Documentation/docs/triply-etl/extract/record/index.md

 }
 ```

-The function [`logRecord()`](/docs/triply-etl/debug#logRecord) prints the current record to standard output.
+Debug function [logRecord()](/docs/triply-etl/debug#logRecord) prints the current record to standard output.
 When this pipeline is run, the two inline records are printed as follows:

 ```json
 {